Bengal bypoll: Over 17 pc cast votes in first two hours in Dhupguri assembly seat | Politics

 Bengal bypoll: Over 17 pc cast votes in first two hours in Dhupguri assembly seat

-Over 17 per cent voting was recorded in the by-election to Dhupguri assembly seat in West Bengals Jalpaiguri district in the first two hours of polling, an official said.Polling began, amid tight security, at 7 a.m. across 260 booths in the constituency, and the poll percentage stood at 17.25 till 9 a.m., he said.The polling has been peaceful so far.
+Over 17 per cent voting was recorded in the by-election to Dhupguri assembly seat in West Bengals Jalpaiguri district in the first two hours of polling, an official said.Polling began, amid tight security, at 7 a.m. across 260 booths in the constituency, and the poll percentage stood at 17.25 till 9 a.m., he said.At the moment polling is absolutely peaceful.

 - Country: